-The canal bus boats operate a regular service along the canals on three routes: the Green Line, the Red Line and the Blue Line.
+The canal bus boats operate a regular service along the canals on three routes: the Green Line, the Red Line and the Orange Line.

-The 11 stops are located near the major museums, attractions and shopping centres.
-With a Day Pass, which is valid till 12.00 the next day, you can 'hop on, hop off' as often as you like.
+The 14 stops are located near the major museums, attractions and shopping centres.
+With a Day Pass you can 'hop on, hop off' as often as you like.

 2009 Update: Take the Pizza cruise.
-Together with Domino's Pizza the Canal Boat company organises Pizza cruises on Mondys, Wednesdays, Fridays and Saturdays starting at 7 PM from the Rijksmuseum boat stop.
+Together with Domino's Pizza the Canal Boat company organises Pizza cruises on Mondays, Wednesdays, Fridays and Saturdays starting at 7 PM from the Rijksmuseum boat stop.

 Canal Bus is an enjoyable and relaxed way of getting around the canals and passes all of Amsterdam’s top sights.
 You pass many historic buildings, from the imposing Westerkerk to the city’s narrowest house.
 The boats cruise along the most famous canals bringing you to Amsterdam’s major museums, such as the Van Gogh Museum, the Rijksmuseum and the Anne Frank House.
 On board there is a multilingual commentary.
 The comfortable boats offer a frequent and regular service with 3 routes and 17 stops.
 The stops are located near the museums, shopping districts and tourist attractions.
 Your ticket allows you to hop on and off as often as you like.